OpenMoveFoundation/uniswap-v2-move/README.md

 # uniswap-v2-move

-Move Implementation of Uniswap V2
+A faithful Implementation of Uniswap V2 in (Aptos) Move Language